What Is Technical SEO? A Brief Introduction

 Technical SEO refers to behind-the-scenes website and server optimizations that help guide the ranking algorithms used by search engines as they crawl the web.
 When a website and its underlying servers are optimized, crawler algorithms are able to index your site more effectively.
 This helps to boost a website’s organic rankings, as it tells crawlers, “This website will load quickly and works properly.”

-At the end of the day, the field of technical SEO is so vast that it is impossible to fully cover each and every one of its facets in a short blog post.
+At the end of the day, the field of technical search engine marketing (SEO) is so vast that it is impossible to fully cover each and every one of its facets in a short blog post.
 If you’re interested in leveraging the power of technical SEO to improve your website’s organic rankings, this introduction is a great place to start.
 If you truly want to take your understanding of this topic to the next level, consider exploring the vast (and typically free!) resources available for this topic online.